isc-projects/kea/doc/sphinx/arm/hooks-class-cmds.rst

        }
    }

-Here is the response to the ``class-del`` command in our example, when the specified client class has been found:
+Here is the response to the :isccmd:`class-del` command in our example, when the specified client class has been found:

 ::